See what your DNS logs already know.

 DNS logs often contain the evidence teams need, but not the context.

-The deliverable
+The report

 A structured visibility report built from your DNS data.